Skyscanner/backpack-react-native/UNRELEASED.md

 **Added:**

 - react-native-bpk-appearance
-  - Added the ability to override the current appearance.
+  - Changed listener logic to register listeners only once.

 ## How to write a good changelog entry